-As well as jaguar and armadillo, you can typically expect to see giant anteater, giant river otter, tapir, capybara and spectacled caiman as well as primates such as capuchin and howler monkey.
-Birdlife in the Pantanal is plentiful and varied and includes endangered species such as the hyacinth macaw as well as toucan, heron and migratory birds of prey such as osprey.
+As well as jaguars and armadillos, you can typically expect to see giant anteaters, giant river otters, tapirs, capybaras and spectacled caimans as well as primates such as capuchins and howler monkeys.
+Birdlife in the Pantanal is plentiful and varied and includes endangered species such as the hyacinth macaws as well as toucans, herons and migratory birds of prey such as ospreys.

 How likely am I to see jaguar?

 Wildlife is unpredictable so it is of course never a given, however, the chances of seeing a jaguar during your stay at Caiman Lodge are extremely high.
 In data collected by the team over the past years, October has been a key month for jaguar sightings with numbers increasing year on year.
 Your days spent there will be in the company of the Oncafari guides and Mario Haberfeld, founder of the project.
 If there is ever a good chance to see jaguar in the wild, it is here.